Our2020View/Our2020View.github.io/coldweather.md

 [Truma Water Heater Bypass](/ourmods/heaterbypass/)

-**Consideration 4** - We needed to ensure the  batteries could accept a charge when we woke up the next morning after a night of dry camping.
+**Consideration 4** - We needed to ensure the  batteries could accept a charge when we woke up the next morning after a cold night of dry camping.
 Here is how we got some heat on the batteries to accomplish this goal:

 [Lithium Battery Heater](/ourmods/batteryheater/)